seru1us/check-publics3/readme.md

 Notifications are handles via syslog output.
 Currently, the implementation is very basic and is a large stretch from [proper rfc5424 standards](https://tools.ietf.org/html/rfc5424), but can still be integrated with any enterprise logging and alerting platform to properly create a formal incident.

-Best practices defer aggregating security events, such as the events this script creates, to a centralized platform or SIEM to be furthe ingested for auditing.
+Best practices defer aggregating security events, such as the events this script creates, to a centralized platform or SIEM to be further ingested for auditing.